A wetland in fall with colorful trees surrounding the water

 The Pike County groundwater level network was established in 2007 by the US Geological Survey in cooperation with the Pike County Conservation District.
 The well network consists of 21 wells located throughout Pike County with at least one well in most major Pike County watersheds.

-Watershed Specialist sending a probe down a well head
+Watershed Specialist Rachael lowering a water probe into a well

 Pike County Groundwater Resources